tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 <hr>

-## VI.
+## VII.
 Required Reading & Assignments
 * [syllabus.md](../syllabus.md)
 * [schedule.md](../schedule.md)
 * [Project 1 *Interactive Sandbox*](../projects/project-1.md) - this is what we are working towards for the first 1/3 of the course